evanw/esbuild/README.md

     *Note that the double quotes around `"production"` are important because the replacement should be a string, not an identifier.
 The outer single quotes are for escaping the double quotes in Bash but may not be necessary in other shells.*

-* If you're using [Preact](https://preactjs.com/) instead of React, you'll also need to pass `--jsx-factory=preact.h --jsx-fragment=preact.Fragment` to esbuild on the command line.
+* If you're using [Preact](https://preactjs.com/) instead of React, you'll need to configure the JSX factory.
+You can either pass `--jsx-factory=preact.h --jsx-fragment=preact.Fragment` to esbuild on the command line, or add `"jsxFactory": "preact.h", "jsxFragmentFactory": "preact.Fragment"` to your `tsconfig.json` file.

 For example, if you have a file called `example.tsx` with the following contents: